 The Maryland Longitudinal Data System (MLDS) provides the ability to examine student preparation, progress and outcomes over time, across PreK-12, postsecondary education and training, and the workforce.
 Establishing the Research Agenda is the duty of the MLDS Governing Board (see Ed.
 Art. § 24-704(g)(5), Annotated Code of Maryland).
-This revised Research Agenda reflects the Governing Board’s commitment to longitudinal analyses of critical education and workforce transitions and outcomes.
-Accordingly, the research agenda of the MLDS Center will focus on what happens to students before and after critical transitions and not on topics that could otherwise be researched by one partner agency using its own data1.
+This Research Agenda reflects the Governing Board’s commitment to longitudinal analyses of critical education and workforce transitions and outcomes.
+Accordingly, the research agenda of the MLDS Center will focus on what happens to students before and after critical transitions.

-Finally, all research analyses of each of the following research questions will include examinations of how results vary by different critical student subgroups and backgrounds (which is MLDS – Question 15).
-Such subgroups and backgrounds, for example, include: 1) race or ethnicity, 2) gender, 3) socioeconomic status, 4) language, 5) ability, and 6) setting.
+Finally, research analyses of each of the research questions will include examinations of how results vary by different critical student subgroups and backgrounds.
+Such subgroups and backgrounds, for example, include: 1) race or ethnicity, 2) gender, 3) socioeconomic status, 4) English learner status, 5) academic performance, and 6) education/workforce setting.

 - K-12 Readiness